SingVisio: Visual Analytics of Diffusion Model for Singing Voice Conversion: Design Requirements

-Experts highlighted the importance of visualizing the temporal dynamics of the diffusion generation process in singing voice conversion.
+\textbf{C1: In-Depth Temporal Dynamics Analysis of Diffusion Generation Process.} Experts highlighted the importance of visualizing the temporal dynamics of the diffusion generation process in singing voice conversion.
 The objective is to create detailed visual representations that effectively trace the step-by-step evolution occurring in voice conversion at each diffusion stage.
 This involves visualizing the progression of various acoustic parameters, such as frequency components and harmonics that evolve over time.
 The visualizations are expected to provide users with an intuitive understanding of the voice transformation, highlighting the nuanced evolution from a noisy beginning to a structured and coherent output, thereby making the process more transparent and understandable to users without deep technical expertise in machine learning or signal processing.